bumatic/manifold-docs/contents/readers/resources.md

 Readers can find the resources from the [project page](project_page.md).

-When logged in, readers can also add notes to these collected resources (see [resource_notation](resources_notation.md).
+When logged in, readers can also write notes on these collected resources (see [resource_notations](resources_notations.md).